What is Commercial Paper?

 Specifically, the cash received as part of the commercial paper arrangement cannot be used to fund capital expenditures (Capex) – i.e. the purchase of long-term fixed assets (PP&E).

-CP is unsecured, meaning that it is backed merely by investors’ trust in the issuer.
+Commercial paper is an unsecured form of debt, meaning that it is backed merely by investors’ trust in the issuer.
 In effect, only large corporations with high credit ratings can issue commercial paper at favorable rates and with enough liquidity (i.e. market demand).

 What is Asset Backed Commercial Paper (ABCP)?